ipfs-cluster/ipfs-cluster-website/content/documentation/guides/consensus.md

 Choose Raft when:

 * Your cluster peerset is stable (always the same peers, always running) and not updated frequently
-* You need to stay on the safest side (Raft consensus is older, way more tested implementation)
+* You need to stay on the safest side (Raft consensus is an older, far more tested implementation)
 * You cannot tolerate temporary partitions that result in divergent states
 * You don't need any of the things CRDT mode provides